CorentinTissier/My-projects/README.md

 # My-projects
-Contains some of the projects I have done or I have contributed to.
+Contains the scientifical report for some of the projects I have done or contributed to.
+Python/R code to be uploaded in a near future.